whitneyburton/portfolios/students/1606-back/brian-heim/20170113-brian-heim-m4.markdown

 ### React work

 Learning React has been really fun.
 I am excited to keep working with it, especially on the Turing Dashboard app.
 I think React is a very effective way to render alot of different pages with different content and functionality very easily.
 When combined with the React router library, it starts to feel like Rails in a way, setting up routes and views, and rendering html and styling with css for those "views" or components as they are called in React.
-I think the React docs explain components the best: "Components let you split the UI into independent, reusable pieces, and think about each piece in isolation".
+The React docs explain components the best: "Components let you split the UI into independent, reusable pieces, and think about each piece in isolation".
 They are easy to use and easy to configure.
 I find it fun just messing around in React and it reminds me of mod 2 just learning Rails for the first time.

 #### ReactBox